 Join us for Zazen

-● How much do I have to study in order to master Zazen?
+What are the benefits of practicing seated meditation?
+How much do I have to study in order to master zazen?

-● Do I have to be a Buddhist believer or an adept of the Soto Zen school of Buddhism in order to be allowed to practice Zazen at Chuoji Temple?
+Do I have to be Buddhist or an adept of Soto Zen in order to practice zazen at Chuo-ji Temple?

 ■ What is Zazen?

-The aim of Zen is to decrease or even eliminate these worldly desires and to regain the original condition of the self.
-Being released by these desires, people gain access to the correct judgment, the original spiritual strength and the ability to behave appropriate in community.
-By practicing this you can reduce the stress in your life and start living sincerely, totally every day of your life.
+The aim of Zen is to reduce or even to eliminate these worldly desires and to regain the original condition of the self.
+Being released from our desires,

-Just sit without longing for anything.
-This is Zazen.
+Just sitting without wishing for anything.
+That is zazen.

 Time